bcaccinolo/blockchain/javascript/README.md

 - DONE add the /listPeers
 - DONE in p2p.js. store the correct url info about the peers.
 We don't get all the data on the Server side.

--> get blocks from another peers
+- DONE get blocks from another peers
-    >> update p2p.js directly addiing comment about the fact it coulb factorize.
+- DONE look at the consensus problem

--> look at the consensus problem
+-> what to do when I add a new block?
+Is it broadcasted?

 - the p2p.js has been updated to it should be ported back to the p2pchat repo.